Why Is Iago Jealous of Othello and Cassio: Explained

 “It is thought abroad that ‘twixt my sheets/He has done my office.”
 (Act 1, Scene 3)

-Translation: “I think Othello has slept with my wife, Emilia, and I’m not okay with it.”
+Here, Iago thinks Othello has slept with his wife, Emilia, and he is not okay with that.

 Whether it’s true or not, it doesn’t matter.
 Iago’s jealousy poisons his mind and fertilizes the personal layer of his hatred.
 He is determined that he is ready to burn everything down.